Here's every way Samsung fixed the Galaxy Fold

-The Samsung Galaxy Fold is back and better than ever.
+The Samsung Galaxy Fold is back, and promising better behavior.
 After design flaws began causing reviewers' phone screens to break, Samsung postponed the Fold's release date and went back to the drawing board to fix the problem.
 Now, a new and improved Galaxy Fold will go on sale in September, starting in Korea and branching out throughout Asia and Europe before heading to the US.
 (Here's what we know about preordering the fixed Fold.)

 I got a chance to go hands-on with the redesigned model, which Samsung says will avoid incurring the kind of damage that caused some reviewers' screens to break.
 (CNET's review unit never broke, but the screen did sustain scratches.)